How Much Can a Few Engine Moves Help? Quantifying Limited Cheating in Chess: Setting

 \subsection{Modifying the WDL value}

-The WDL value provided by the Stockfish engine is crucial in choosing when to intervene, as it measures the quality of ${\cal \bf{W}}$'s position; thus, a major factor in the decision is the difference between the WDL value after the projected move of ${\cal \bf{W}}$, and the move offered by ${\cal \bf{C}}$.
+The WDL value provided by the Stockfish engine is crucial in deciding when to intervene, as it measures the quality of ${\cal \bf{W}}$'s position; thus, a major factor in the decision is the difference between the WDL value after the projected move of ${\cal \bf{W}}$, and the move offered by ${\cal \bf{C}}$.
 Our experiments proved that substantially better results are achieved when using a modified value of WDL, obtained by fitting a function to empirical data defined, for every move number $m$, by pairs $(\alpha_i,s_i)_m$, where $\alpha_i$ is the engine WDL value at move $i$, and $s_i$ is game $i$'s result.
-Since this function must be monotonically increasing in $\alpha$, we tried both {\em isotonic fit}, defined by the monotonic function with the best MSE fit, which is known to be a step function \cite{deLeeuw2009}, as well as a monotonically increasing neural network regression \cite{Sill1997}, defined as follows: given the engine's WDL score $x\in[0,1]$,
+Since this function must be monotonically increasing in $\alpha$, we tried both {\em isotonic fit}, defined by the monotonic function with the best MSE fit, which is known to be a step function \cite{deLeeuw2009}, as well as monotonically increasing neural network regression \cite{Sill1997}.
+The isotonic fit yielded lower MSE and better downstream results; hence we use it throughout all the experiments.
+Results are presented in Fig.~\ref{fig:isotonic}.

-where $\sigma(t)=1/(1+e^{-t})$ and $g()$ is a feedforward network which has $L$ hidden layers with monotone activations, and we constrain all weights to be nonnegative.

-Results are presented in Fig. \ref{fig:monotone}.
-The MSE error of the isotonic fit is slightly lower than that of the monotonic neural network; it also yielded better results in the forthcoming algorithms.